Yugoslav accession to the Tripartite Pact: Background

-Paul had first addressed British diplomatic circles in Belgrade and London to urge help and protection, but Britain offered no military aid to Yugoslavia, despite doing so for Greece.
+Paul had first addressed British diplomatic circles in Belgrade and London to solicit help and protection, but Britain offered no military aid to Yugoslavia, despite doing so for Greece.
 The British sought for a Yugoslav military engagement against Germany, which was then defeating Britain, and promised an adequate reward after their victory.

-During the negotiations with Hitler, Paul feared that London would demand a formal public declaration of friendship with Britain that would only anger Germany but bring no good.
+During the negotiations with Hitler, Paul feared that Britain would demand a formal public declaration of friendship with Britain that would only anger Germany but bring no good.
 Concrete British aid was out of the question, especially since Yugoslavia had bordered Germany since the annexation of Austria.
 The Yugoslav Army was inadequately armed and so would not stand a chance against Germany, which had won the Battle of France only a year earlier.

 On 12 January 1941, British Prime Minister Winston Churchill informed Paul that Yugoslav neutrality was not enough.
 The German and British demands thus differed enormously since the Germans sought only neutrality and a nonaggression pact, but the British demanded open conflict.
 On 6 March, Yugoslav War Minister Petar Pešić, despite being supported by the British since he was anti-German, laid out the slim chances of Yugoslavia against Germany.
-He stressed that the Germans would quickly take over the northern Yugoslavia with Belgrade, Zagreb and Ljubljana and then force the Yugoslav Army to retreat into the Herzegovinian Mountains, where the army could hold out for no more than six weeks before it surrendered since there were not enough weapons, ammunition and food.
+He stressed that the Germans would quickly take over the northern Yugoslavia with Belgrade, Zagreb, and Ljubljana, and then force the Yugoslav Army to retreat into the Dinaric Alps, where the army could hold out for no more than six weeks before it surrendered since there were not enough weapons, ammunition, and food.